 Weed walleye are ambush fish.
 Troll spinners tipped with a minnow, leech or night crawler along the edges.
 Cast weedless baits through the weeds and try flipping baits into pockets and ripping them back to the boat.

 Look for walleye along drop-offs and near mid-lake structure.
 Most often the active fish are on the windward side.
 Start shallow and fan cast jigs pulling your presentation out over deeper water.
 Drifting and backtrolling around such structure is very productive.
-Use two to three marker buoys to give you a bunch of reference points when fishing to far from shore to use any sort of landmark.
+Use two to three marker buoys to give you a bunch of reference points when fishing out in open water.
+Use a couple shoreline landmarks when in closer.
+You can also utilize the gps graph to mark spots to come back to. .
 Markers are quick to locate and easy to work with.
-If you would like to be stealthier so others don’t see your fishing hole, use a gps/graph combo and work around waypoints you mark.

 - Better boat control